dktsrushing/CSCI490-Project/Software Design Plan/user_stories.md

 --
 1: As a user, I am able to create custom exercises, and these exercises will be stored in the database so they can be easily accessed in the future.
 Acceptance Criteria:
+1. Exercises should be created through a template with relevant fields
+* Exercise name
+* Target muscle group

 2: As a user, I want to alter my sets and reps during my working; proving me with flexibility if changes from my plan are necessary.